akkana/pytopo/README.rst

           pytopo -h :  print this message

    Other flags:
+          -g        : follow a GPS if available
-          -k keys   : comma-separated list of fields (keys) to look for when grouping polygonal regions.
+          -z zoom   : Initial zoom level, from 3 (widest) to the most allowed by the collection, typically around 16 or 22 -k keys   : comma-separated list of fields (keys) to look for when grouping polygonal regions.
-          -g        : follow a GPS if available -d[level] : debugging mode.
+          -d[level] : debugging mode.
 Defaults to 1, level 2 shows a little more.

    With no arguments, will display a menu of known sites